aporeto-inc/gaia/doc/documentation.md

 Type: `[]string`

 The list of security tags associated with the targets of the query.
+Security tags refer to security groups in AWS or network tags in GCP.
+So they can have different meaning depending on the target cloud.

 ##### `Subnets`

 Type: `[]string`

 The subnets where the resources must reside.
+A subnet parameter can only be provided for a network interface resource type.

 ##### `Tags`

 Type: `[]string`

 A list of tags that select the same of endpoints for the query.
+These tags refer to the tags attached to the resources in the cloud provider definitions.

 ##### `VPCIDs`